absolute-vijju/AndroidTemplate/README.md

 2. Check app installed or not using package name
 3. Date adapter from date selection
 4. Room Database with Coroutine
+5. Coil: An image loading library for Android backed by Kotlin Coroutines